| |

 schools in the country using the materials and techniques of

-The Mexican School of Architecture also provided the archirectural response for one of the most important social problems:
+The Mexican School of Architecture also provided the architectural response for one of the most important social problems:

-spaces were optimised but still articulated around a social area
+spaces were optimized but still articulated around a social area

 in which most of the family life occurred and with an important